 I would do the same today.

 At one point Ceausescu wanted to see a comparison of urban densities among European capitals and Bucharest was not in the high range of inhabitants per hectare.
 He said we need to increase this.
-But this was not possible [at the time] in the city centre, but in dormitory settlements.
 In housing, the most expensive thing is the infrastructure, so it made sense to build on areas where that infrastructure already was.

 In Drumul Taberei, they filled in the gaps on the green spaces in the late 70s and early 80s.